KeseterG/FRC-2024-Kickoff-Workshop/Design Patterns in FRC.md

 <div class="ldiv">

 Commands are at the core of Command-Based Programming practices.
-Commands are **actions** a robot can take to complete a certain task, combined in a certain way.
+Commands are **actions** a robot can take to complete a certain task, combined in a certain way, requiring certain subsystems.

-There a 4 core components of a command:
+There a 5 core components of a command:

 - Initialization - `initialize()`
 - Execution - `execute()`
 - End - `end(bool isInterrupted)`
-- Judge Condition - `isFinished()`
+- Finish Condition - `isFinished()`

-The 4 components make the command itself a small state-machine, giving it high flexibility.
+- Interrupted Condition

 </div>